Reset and Revert¶

 Info

-If you want to undo changes and keep them in your Git history, you can use the
+If you want to undo changes and keep them in your Git history, you can use the git revert command

 ---